 Business Email Compromise takes a few different forms.
 Here are a few examples:

 This is where a fraudster either hacks into the email of an owner, CEO or other high-ranking executive, or duplicates a domain so it appears an email is coming from the company’s highest ranks.
-They then send a fake email to request a financial transaction while the executive is away on vacation, typically asking to change routing information for an account or to make an out-of-the-ordinary deposit or transfer.
+They then send a fake email to request a financial transaction while the executive is travelling for business, typically asking to change routing information for an account or to make an out-of-the-ordinary deposit or transfer.
 Because the fraudster would have been monitoring email activity and would have done their research, they will often wait for the target to go out of town so that the email recipient can’t verify the request face-to-face.
 They will also include reasons for not following standard policy or for keeping a request secret: “I plan to make an announcement in the morning.
 Until then, please don’t tell anyone.”

 Tip: Choose passwords that are difficult to guess.
 Do not share passwords across multiple internet profiles.